grmarxer/F5-PQC-Appworld-Lab/Events/Post-quantum-Cryptography/README.md

 BIG-IP supports both Kyber and ML-KEM, in this lab we will demonstrate Kyber, though ML-KEM is more widely adopted.

+In this section, you will primarily perform the following tasks:

+- Review BIG-IP client ssl profile
+- Create and verify Cipher Rules and Groups (Cipher Rules & Groups are a visual way to organize and apply cipher suites to your client and ssl profiles

 > Note: We will not demonstrate server-side SSL PQC in this lab; however, the environment supports it, for exploration.
 <br>